openware/kaigara/README.md

 ## Features

  * Fetch configuration from secret storage and inject into target command environment
- * Support the storage of configuration files and env vars into secret storage(Vault KV, MySQL, PostgreSQL)
+ * Support the storage of configuration files and env vars into secret storage(Vault KV, MySQL, PostgreSQL, K8s secrets)
  * Publish target command STDOUT and STDERR to Redis
  * Restart subprocesses on configuration updates(allows for dynamic configs)
  * Create files on startup from env vars starting with `KNAME_`